AElfProject/aelf-boilerplate/docs/contract/system/consensus.md

 # Consensus Contract

 The Consensus contract is essentially used for managing block producers and synchronizing data.
+You can get some information about bp or each round.

 ## view methods